 How to Maximize Your Revenue Using Lodgify and Airbnb

 One of the best ways to maximize your revenue is to use both an OTA like Airbnb (or others) and a vacation rental management software like Lodgify.

 Even if you don’t think you’ll be getting very many direct bookings (it can take a while to get traffic to your website and to start getting repeat guests if you’re just starting out), the benefit of being able to list on Airbnb, Vrbo, and Booking.com without worrying about double bookings can also immediately increase your bookings revenue.

 Airbnb offers an easy way to get instant access to an enormous pool of potential guests looking for vacation rentals.
 And for a percentage of your booking price, you will start to get bookings almost immediately.

 - Thousands of daily searches in your area

 - $1M Host protection insurance

-With Lodgify, you have to ability to list on multiple sites at the same time (e.g. Airbnb and Vrbo), as well as to remove bookings fees with your own direct booking website.
-That can anywhere from 10-14% from the guest fee that you can remove.
+With Lodgify, you have to ability to list on multiple sites at the same time (e.g. Airbnb and Vrbo), as well as to remove booking fees with your own direct booking website.
+That can be anywhere from 10-14% of the guest fee that you can remove.

 - No booking fees (more profit)